Thimoteus/Thimoteus.github.io/_posts/2017-11-05-rowlist-double-induction.md

 this depth of command chains, there's also breadth -- you can call `stack run --help` for example, as another first-level command.

-So I needed to have a way of dealing with arbitrary depth and breadth.
+So there needs to be a way of dealing with arbitrary depth and breadth.

 # Everything's a row